Understanding the shopper in your data

 As they say in real estate, “location, location, location.”

-Retailers looking to expand can use current-store data to inform decisions when selecting future sites.
+Retailers looking to expand can use current-store data from transactions in their POS software to inform decisions when selecting future sites.

 By studying where target consumers visit most frequently and analyzing movement patterns around specific areas, retailers can take much of the guesswork out of expansion plans.